tombaker/mklists_old/README.md

 * Update pip distribution
 * mklists equivalent of git-grep?
 * /.globalrules exists only if /mklistsrc exists
+* subcommand: mklists grepx - as in: mklists grepx NOW 2018 dc... (gather args into list)

 Maybe someday:
 * Event logging?